NBKRedSpy/QM_PityUnlock/README.md

 ![thumbnail icon](media/thumbnail.png)

-Tired of only getting chips for mercenaries and class that have already been unlocked?
+Tired of only getting chips for mercenaries and classes that have already been unlocked?

 This mod adds a "pity" system which increases the chances of getting a class/merc that has not been unlocked.
-It also has a mode to always drop merc/class chips that the player has not unlocked.
+The game's random class and merc spawn is still used for non "pity" rolls.

+**Terms:** For simplicity, this doc may refer to "unlocked" mercs and classes as "discovered", and class and merc chips as "chips"

+## Defaults
-By default, the mod guarantees that if an already unlocked class/merc is spawned, the next spawn will be one that is not unlocked.
+By default, the mod guarantees that if a chip that is already discovered is spawned, the next spawn will be one that is not discovered.

-Use the "Always" mode in the configuration file to ensure every spawn is not unlocked.
+Use the "Always" mode in the configuration file to change the rolls to always spawn a chip that is not discovered.

 See the [configuration](#configuration) section below.

 # Credits
-The "Always" mode is similar to functionality that is part of WarStalkeR's "Fight For Universe: Phase Shift".
+The "Always" mode is similar to functionality that is part of WarStalkeR's "Fight For Universe: Phase Shift" mod.
+The ability to change the outcome of spawn rolls is his idea and replicated with permission.

 # Spawning vs Finding

-A pity roll only guarantees that an item that is not unlocked will spawn.
-The user must still find the chip just like any chip.
+A chip spawned by a pity roll only guarantees that an undiscovered chip will spawn.
+The player must still find the chip in the mission.

+The pity roll only checks if the player *currently* has discovered the chip.
+Therefore, it is possible to get the same undiscovered chips for mission spawns and station rewards.
+Even if the player has the chip in inventory and is locked.

+Anytime an undiscovered chip is spawned, the pity roll counter is reset.

 # Configuration